-If you are like many couples, you and your wife have joint bank accounts and joint investment accounts, you pay taxes together and you spend your money together.
+If you are like many couples, you and your wife have joint bank accounts and joint investment accounts, you pay taxes together, and you spend your money together.
 There are very few things in your financial life you can't combine, but an IRA is indeed one of those things.
 IRA stands for "individual retirement arrangement," and the IRS requires that it stay individual.
-Many of the rules for IRAs are spouse-dependent, however.
-Here's a rundown.
+Many of the rules for IRAs are spouse-dependent, however, so here's a rundown.

 Roth Contribution Limits

-Both Roth and traditional IRAs have annual contribution limits that restrict the amount of money you can save each year.
-As a married person, you cannot contribute at all if your combined adjusted gross income (AGI) is greater than a particular value, $177,000 as of 2011.
-Furthermore, the IRS phases Roth contribution limits down as your combined AGI reaches certain levels.
-As of 2011, couples with an AGI of greater than $167,000 have reduced limits.
+You can't combine Roth IRA accounts with a spouse.
+Further, as a married person, you cannot contribute at all to a Roth IRA if your combined adjusted gross income (AGI) is greater than a particular value, $208,000 as of 2021.
+The IRS also phases Roth contribution limits down as your combined AGI reaches certain levels.
+As of 2021, couples with an AGI of greater than $198,000 have reduced limits.

 Traditional Contribution Limits